romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-In your role as a GitHub organization administrator, you're outlining responsibilities for new team roles.
+Q: In your role as a GitHub organization administrator, you're outlining responsibilities for new team roles.
 What is the primary responsibility of a billing manager in a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **Managing billing settings for the organization, including updating payment methods and reviewing invoices**